Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 (keras) ~/folder/with/images/ $ python ~/Leaf-disc-scoring/scripts/chop_images.py -i ./ -s 506 -e .jpg
 ```
 The above command should slice all the images in your folder in 506 equal pieces (if it's possible). image_slicer will adjust the number of slices if it can devide it into the set number.\
+**Note:** You might want to change the number of image slices according to your image data.
+Higher resolution will alow you to make smaller slices (in theory) or you want to have less slices.
+It's up to you.\

 ## 2. Image sorting

-Now that we have out images chopped into little pieces we have to sort them in their respective categories.
-For this we will use the tool image-sorter2_script.py.
+Now that we have our images chopped into little pieces we have to sort them into their respective categories.
+For this we will use the python script **image-sorter2_script.py**.
 This tool was written by Nestak2 and is available on github: https://github.com/Nestak2/image-sorter2.
 Please clone the git repository and install the requirements from the requirements.txt file.

 ```shell
 $ git clone https://github.com/Nestak2/image-sorter2.git